What does it take to be an Everyday Hero?

 Everyday Heroes like small business owner Suzy Keeping have shown the country how individuals can make a big impact in their communities.
 Suzy shares her experience of adapting over the past 18 months and advice for other business owners going through similar challenges.

 Suzy won last year’s Everyday Heroes competition and knows what it means to be recognised.
-You can vote for this year’s winner from early September.
-Share your support to a local independent business that deserves recognition.
+Meet this year’s finalists and hear their stories here.

 “A chance to do something,” is the way Northampton pub owner and Everyday Heroes winner, Suzy Keeping, describes how it all started back in 2020.
 After the global pandemic forced businesses like hers to close overnight, she saw just how many people in her community were struggling.
 So Suzy stepped in to help.
 Not just by providing hot meals for 145 families every day but also volunteering on a COVID-19 positive ward at her local hospital.